-At Hanford every girl has her own bed both the boarders and day girls and you would be hard pushed to tell the difference.
+At Hanford every girl has her own bed whether they are a boarder or a day girl- and you would be hard pushed to tell the difference!
 Most girls sleep in the main house, with the exception of the Upper VIth who have their own separate boarding house called Fan’s.
 There are 14 dorms in total on the first and second floor each with their own name.
 Some are named after famous English poets Donne, Marvel and Milton and others after early English dramatists Johnson, Shakespeare, Beaumont and Fletcher.
 The younger girls are on the first floor where the dorms are light and airy with views across the Box Garden and down the drive.
 Girls love these dorms because they are roomy and bright and feel very homey and welcoming.
-Upstairs, in the attic, quirkily shaped rooms defined by the angles of the gables provide smaller dorms, some of which are interlinked for older girls who love their labyrinthine layout.
+Upstairs, on the top floor, quirkily shaped rooms defined by the angles of the gables provide smaller dorms, some of which are interlinked for older girls who love their labyrinthine layout.

 Each dorm has been given its own individual character through different colour schemes and retain their original panelling and ceiling mouldings.
 One, once the billiard room, is dominated by an enormous 16th century Flemish-style stone fireplace complete with bare-breasted caryatids on the pedestals and Roman soldiers carved into the frieze.
 Another looks more like a set from Hogwarts with its Victorian oak panelled walls, wide floorboards and characterful period fireplace.

 We want girls at Hanford to feel as much at home as is reasonably possible.
 They can decorate the walls around their beds and keep toys and special bits they want to bring from home in their lockers.
 Often all the girls will collaborate and decorate their dorm collectively as they make themselves at home.
 During the day the girls get changed in the dorms for games and in the evenings they will hang out with their friends, read books, play games and relax.